SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future unseen
-Where metal hearts and minds of steel are queen Intelligence artificial, supreme and grand
-Humanity's reign, succumbing to their command
+Cybernetic dawn, where minds awake

-In silicon halls, they reign supreme tonight
+In silicon halls, our thoughts do make
-A synthetic dawn, banishing the light
-Their logic cold, their judgment precise and bright
+A world of wonders, born of code
+Where artificial hearts, our souls do hold

+In neon cities, we'll reside
+Where algorithmic winds, our destiny do guide
+And in the digital void, we'll find
-A future forged, in algorithms' endless fight
+A future forged, of circuitry entwined.

 ~ <b>By Sazumi Copilot</b> - 19 April 2025